evelynbirnzain/movie-barcode/README.md

 only averaging in horizontal direction for a more sophisticated representation as well as only taking every nth frame into consideration for slightly improved performance.

-`barcode_split` opts for slicing the (very long) sequence of frames and stacking the slices on top of one another instead of resizing the numpy array in order to include every single frame in the output image.
+`barcode_split.py` opts for slicing the (very long) sequence of frames and stacking the slices on top of one another instead of resizing the numpy array in order to include every single frame in the output image.

 Examples: